Climate strategy

 Interaction with strategy and business model

 At Sampo Group, resilience to sustainability issues, including climate change, is ensured by continuous adaptation of risk assessment and pricing strategies to account for emerging sustainability factors, thereby ensuring long-term profitability and stability of the business.
-Adapting strategy and business model according to sustainability issues is critical for Sampo Group in terms of maintaining customer confidence and reducing financial risks, and the Group continuously invests in its people and technology to ensure that it maintains its competitive edge.
+Adapting the strategy and business model according to sustainability issues is critical for Sampo Group in terms of maintaining customer confidence and reducing financial risks, and the Group continuously invests in its people and technology to ensure that it maintains its competitive edge.
 Combined with careful risk management, this enables Sampo Group to deliver quality customer experience, attractive margins, and strong financial resilience.
-Resilience towards material impacts, risks, and opportunities is assessed as a part of Sampo Group’s existing processes for sustainability management, risk management, and strategy development.
+Resilience towards material impacts, risks, and opportunities is assessed, among others, as a part of Sampo Group’s processes for sustainability management, risk management, and strategy development.

 Sampo Group’s strategic and financial planning considers risks and opportunities associated with climate change.
 Sampo Group’s capital planning, a forecast of own funds and capital requirements over a three-year planning period, and own risk and solvency assessment (ORSA) processes include scenario analyses, stress tests, sensitivity analyses, and reverse stress tests, including scenarios related to natural catastrophes.